Rifujin na Magonote: Career

 Magonote's interest in fiction began when he watched the 1995 animated film Whisper of the Heart while in elementary school.
 Upon entering junior high school, he joined the computer club where he began writing novels using a text editor and creating picture stories using PowerPoint.
 After graduating university in 2007, he began submitting manuscripts to publishers.
 After getting no results, he wanted to quit becoming an author.
 Some years later, he was reading Kanekiru Kogitsune's Re:Monster where he learned of the web fiction website Shōsetsuka ni Narō.
 After reading some of the serials on the website, thinking he would not be ridiculed for his writing, he began submitting there.

 From 2012 to 2015, he began publishing the series Mushoku Tensei, which remained the number one ranked work on the site from October 2013 to February 2019.
-Mushoku Tensei were published under Media Factory imprint MF Books since January 2014.
+Mushoku Tensei was published under Media Factory imprint MF Books since January 2014.
 Since 2017, it has ranked highly in the annual Kono Light Novel ga Sugoi!
 (Note: 4th (2017), 7th (2018), 8th (2019), 4th (2020), 5th (2023) (Tankōbon editions)) It has received a manga adaptation, an anime, and been translated into English.